dell/common-github-actions/go-code-tester/README.md

           test-folder: "."
           # Optional parameter to skip certain packages
           skip-list: "this/pkg1,this/pkg2"
+          # Optional paramter to enable the race detector
+          race-detector: "true"
 ```

 The `threshold` for the Action is a coverage percentage threshold that every package must meet.
 The default `threshold` is 90.